 - Wet lab is an offline training activity that provides trainees with practical application of what they have learned in classroom training.
-Features include: - o using real examples of carcasses and parts -both normal and abnormal; - performing hands on practice prior to beginning normal duties online to identify carcass conditions and make dispositions; - o acting on carcass disposition made; and - o recording actions. - On the job training is to practice what has been learned in lecture including: - o performing sorting at production rates; - o identifying carcass, parts, and viscera dispositions; - o receiving real time feedback from supervisors; and - taking appropriate actions as determined necessary. - Follow up sessions (called correlations) are to reinforce previous learning.
-Features include: - o conducting these sessions at a set regular frequency, - discussing regularly standardized procedures to make decisions to identify and properly dispose of carcasses on a continuous basis at production rates; and - o describing reasons for making dispositions and appropriate actions. - Continuous monitoring of individual employee performance to maintain skill level
+Features include: - using real examples of carcasses and parts-both normal and abnormal; - performing hands on practice prior to beginning normal duties online to identify carcass conditions and make dispositions; - o acting on carcass dispositions made; and - recording actions. - On the job training is to practice what has been learned in lecture including: - performing sorting at production rates; - o identifying carcass, parts, and viscera dispositions; - receiving real time feedback from supervisors; and - taking appropriate actions as determined necessary.

+- Follow up sessions (called correlations) are to reinforce previous learning.
+Features include: - conducting these sessions at a set regular frequency, - discussing regularly standardized procedures to make decisions to identify and properly dispose of carcasses on a continuous basis at production rates; and - o describing reasons for making dispositions and appropriate actions. - Continuous monitoring of individual employee performance to maintain skill level.

-If questions related to dispositions arise establishment management may contact the FSIS public health veterinarian (PHV) or send questions to askFSIS. (http://askfsis.custhelp.com/;)
+If questions related to dispositions arise establishment management may contact the FSIS Inspector-in-Charge (IIC) or submit questions to askFSIS.